avengers-p11/Documentation/Application CI Design/Java CI Checks/Dependency Scanning/README.md

 | **Maintain Software Quality** | Keeps dependencies up-to-date and free from vulnerabilities to maintain safe and reliable software. |

-# Different Tools Dependency Scanning
+# Different Tools used in Dependency Scanning
 The Dependency-Check tool provides checks for vulnerable components that can be run from the command line.
 Here is the list of tools.
 | **Tool Name**               | **Description**                                                      | **Features**                                                     | **Pros**                                                         | **Cons**                                                          |
 |-----------------------------|----------------------------------------------------------------------|------------------------------------------------------------------|------------------------------------------------------------------|------------------------------------------------------------------|